Skip navigation

 Good Practice: Working Responsibly with Support Workers

-The College of Physiotherapists of Alberta’s primary responsibility is protection of the public’s interest related to the care they receive from physiotherapists.
-The Supervision Guide and Supervision Standard address a key aspect of physiotherapy practice, the appropriate supervision and integration of physiotherapist support workers into the physiotherapy practice environment.
+The College of Physiotherapists of Alberta’s mandate is the protection of the public’s interest related to the care they receive from physiotherapists.
+The Supervision Standard and Supervision of Physiotherapist Support Workers Guide for Alberta Physiotherapists (2025) address a key aspect of physiotherapy practice, the appropriate supervision and integration of physiotherapist support workers into the physiotherapy practice environment.

-One of the biggest challenges in drafting the Supervision Guide was to try to address the needs of a wide variety of practice settings and therapist-support worker relationships.
-Another challenge is the wide range of qualifications seen among physiotherapist support workers in the Alberta physiotherapy environment, which includes those with four-year post-secondary degrees, two-year diplomas and on the job training.
-This range of skills, knowledge and competence impacts the physiotherapist support worker’s individual scope of practice and what can and should be assigned to them.
+One of the biggest challenges in drafting the Supervision of Physiotherapist Support Workers Guide was to try to address the needs of a wide variety of practice settings and therapist-support worker relationships.
+Another challenge is the wide range of qualifications seen among physiotherapist support workers in the Alberta physiotherapy environment, which includes those with four-year post-secondary degrees, two-year diplomas, and on the job training.
+This range of skills, knowledge, and competence impacts the physiotherapist support worker’s individual scope of practice and what can and should be assigned to them.

 One way to conceptualize scope of practice is to think about what falls under the entire umbrella of physiotherapy from which we draw our own skill set.
 The group of skills that we are individually competent to perform reflects our personal scope of practice.
 The same is true for those whom we supervise, regardless of their education or background.

 Physiotherapists must take the physiotherapist support worker’s training and competence into consideration when deciding what to assign and how to supervise treatment.
-For this reason, the use of physiotherapist support workers will vary between therapists and practice settings however, some expectations apply to all registrants of the College of Physiotherapists of Alberta:
+For this reason, the use of physiotherapist support workers will vary between physiotherapists and practice settings; however, some expectations apply to all registrants of the College of Physiotherapists of Alberta:

-1. Physiotherapists are responsible to ensure that they, and those they supervise, are providing high quality, effective and safe care.
+1. Physiotherapists are responsible to ensure that they, and those they supervise, provide high-quality, effective and safe care.

 3. The physiotherapist discusses their plan to involve a physiotherapist support worker in the delivery of physiotherapy care and obtains the patient’s consent to do so.